 - Children attending approved, nonprofit private elementary and secondary schools located within the district boundaries;

-- Highly mobile children (such as homeless, foster care and migrant children);
+- Highly mobile children (such as children experiencing homelessness, in foster care and living in migrant conditions);

 - Children at home or home-schooled.

-- Notification to parents of child find activities in its annual informational packet;
+- Notification to parent/guardian of Child Find activities in its annual informational packet;

 - Notification to private schools located in the district’s boundaries;